 π₯ A Tender Apocalypse – If God Walked Among Us

 Imagine, for a moment, that the Divine learns to dress down.
-Not in robes of unquestionable glory, but in smudged jeans and a thrift-store jacket – hands that remember both labour and mistakes.
-Imagine this being – call them Jesus, Krishna, Shiva, Durga, simply the one who remembers – choosing, deliberately, to appear unremarkable.
+Not in robes of unquestionable glory, but in smudged jeans and a thrift-store jacket — hands that remember both labour and mistakes.
+Imagine this being choosing, deliberately, to appear unremarkable.
 No thunderclaps.
 No light shows.
 Just a quiet body that hurts, laughs, forgets deadlines, pays bills late, gets enraged and tender in the same afternoon...

 Would you believe?

 We expect the Sacred to arrive as the specta-perfectular – clean, flawless, superior.
 We confuse perfection with proof.
-We measure divinity by superpowers, as if holiness required spectacle.
-But what if the whole point of incarnation were the opposite?
+We measure divinity by superpowers, as if holiness required spectacle... or perfection.
+But what if incarnation was never meant to confirm our ideas of perfection — but to dissolve them?

-What if the Divine wanted to teach us our divinity by being 'fallible'?
+What if the Divine wanted to show us our divinity not through perfection, but through fallibility — by becoming recognizable rather than untouchable?

 The deeper unbelief is not about God; it’s about whether you will allow your own human mess to be a vessel for the Sacred.